 Many monitoring activities require individual animals to be identifiable in the event of recapture during the same trapping period/event, or from a distance (Powell and Proulx, 2003).
-Temporary markers are useful for short term identification and are often used in conjunction with permanent, less visible methods (e.g., microchipping).
+Temporary markers are useful for short term identification and are often used in conjunction with permanent, less visible methods (e.g. microchipping).
+Temporary marking methods may be used for specific research purposes, such as fluorescent powders for tracking or locomotion studies (e.g., Ramirez et al., 2017; Tay et al., 2023).